-No. Level Control Point Compliance Criteria Result Comment 25.2 F 25.2 Fertilizer application and records 25.2.1 Fertilizer application records The following information is recorded for fertilizer applications.
-(1) Location (site name, etc.) (2) Date (3) Fertilizer name (4) Quantity (5) Application method (including identification of application machinery) (6) Operator name 25.3 S tor age of fertilizers 5 , 25.3.1 (K) Storage of dangerous substances (fertilizers) When fertilizers that can heat up, ignite, or explode (e.g., ammonium nitrate, potassium nitrate, calcium nitrate, sulfur powder, or quicklime) are stored, the farm confirms their storage method with the supplier or manufacturer and follows the instructions.
+No. Level Control Point Compliance Criteria Result Comment 25.2 F 25.2 Fertilizer application and records 25.2.1 Major Fertilizer application records The following information is recorded for fertilizer applications.
+(1) Location (site name, etc.) (2) Date (3) Fertilizer name (4) Quantity (5) Application method (including identification of application machinery) (6) Operator name 25.3 S tora age of fertilizers 25.3.1 Major Storage of dangerous substances (fertilizers) When fertilizers that can heat up, ignite, or explode (e.g., ammonium nitrate, potassium nitrate, calcium nitrate, sulfur powder, or quicklime) are stored, the farm confirms their storage method with the supplier or manufacturer and follows the instructions.
 25.3.2 Storage condition of fertilizers Fertilizers in bags are stored under the following conditions.
-(1) The fertilizers are covered and are not affected by sunlight, frost, rain or water flowing from outside.
+(1) The fertilizers are covered and not affected by sunlight, frost, rain or water flowing from outside.
 (2) The storage is kept clean, and there is no spilled fertilizer or waste.
-(3) The fertilizers are not placed directly on the ground.
+(3) The fertilizers are not directly placed on the ground.
 (4) The fertilizers that contain agrochemicals and lime nitrogen are stored separately from the other fertilizers.

-No. Level Control Point Compliance Criteria Result Comment 25.3.3 Recom. compost The floor of the storage for compost is made of impervious material (e.g., concrete).
+No. Level Control Point Compliance Criteria Result Comment 25.3.3 Ö Storage of compost The floor of the storage for compost is made of impervious material (e.g., concrete).
 The storage for compost is covered or has walls so that it is protected from wind and rain, and that the liquid from the compost will not contaminate water sources.
 Raw animal manure or compost in a decomposition process does not come into contact with completed compost.
-25.3.4 Minor - There is an inventory that records the quantity of fertilizers increasing and decreasing in the storage, and the quantity of fertilizers that are currently in the storage is clear.
+25.3.4 Minor Inventory of fertilizers There is an inventory that records the quantity of fertilizers increasing and decreasing in the storage, and the quantity of fertilizers that are currently in the storage is clear.
 For fertilizers that are difficult to measure, there is an alternative method to confirm their stock.

 No. Level Control Point Compliance Criteria Result Comment D. Co D. Control points for sprouts only 15.1.1 Major Safety of the substrate for sprouts (1) The farm conducts a risk assessment on the safety of the substrate for sprouts at least once a year.(2) If any risk is detected as a result of the risk assessment, the farm takes countermeasures against the risk.
-15.1.2 Major Hygiene management of the substrate for sprouts The substrate and cultivation containers for sprouts meet the following conditions.(1) They are stored in a way that prevents contamination by pathogenic microorganisms and foreign matter.(2) When they are reused, they are properly washed before reuse.(3) Containers that have been washed can be distinguished from those that have not been washed.
+15.1.2 ajor Hygiene management of the substrate for sprouts The substrate and cultivation containers for sprouts meet the following conditions.
+(1) They are stored in a way that prevents contamination by pathogenic microorganisms and foreign matter.
+(2) When they are reused, they are properly washed before reuse.
+(3) Containers that have been washed can be distinguished from those that have not been washed.
 16.1.1.1 Major Safety of the water used for sprouts The farm conducts the following measures for the water used for sprouts.
 (1) The farm conducts an analysis of the water used in the farm at least once a year.
-The result of the analysis, which shows the absence of E. coli, is kept as a record.
-Unless the water used is tap water, the chlorine concentration is kept above 0.1mg/L. (2) The farm regularly checks and maintains the water supply facility, and confirms its functionality.
-(3) The farm prevents the contamination of the nutrient solution tank by pathogenic microorganisms and foreign matter.
-(4) The farm prevents microbial contamination of the water in the cultivation pool.